 For many men, according to Tannen, the goal of conversation is to negotiate for status in the social hierarchy or to preserve independence.
 They do this by “exhibiting knowledge and skill, and by holding center stage through verbal performance such as storytelling, joking or imparting information,” Tannen writes.
 On a first date, this instinct may translate into a 90-minute pitch about a guy’s incredible Ivy League education and his swanky apartment.
 He’s showing his plumage to signal his worthiness for date number two.

-For many men, the goal of conversation is to negotiate for status in the social hierarchy or to preserve independence.
 Women, on the other hand, use conversation to establish connections, emphasizing “similarities and matching experiences,” writes Tannen.
 In the context of a first date, they’ll try to find connections that reduce their uncertainty about potential partners.
 This means they may wind up asking more questions in an effort to determine whether the man across the table is a potential match.

 Women are on the right track with this strategy.
 Slowly reducing uncertainty about another person through disclosures is a “key to the advancement of any relationship,” Anita Vangelisti, a University of Texas professor and expert on interpersonal communication between romantic partners, tells Quartz.